rebnej/lick-caption-bias/README.md

     - sklearn

 ## Evaluation
-1. Train the classifier on human/generated captions.
-2. Calculate LIC on human/generated captions.

   ### For LSTM classifier
     For training the classifier and calculating LIC on human captions in terms of gender bias.